Sagargajare/elusiv-xnft/README.md

-# Private Wallet build on Elusiv Protocol
+# StealthWallet a XNFT build using Elusiv Protocol

 Quickstart repo for building your own xNFT.